bradyhouse/house/fiddles/d3/README.markdown

 D3
 ======

 In a _Ext JS_ land, there is a component for data visualization (or charts).
-In the new _mod-smorga_ world, good luck.
+In the _non-platform_, _npm-smorga_ world, good luck.
 Actually, there is Data-Driven Documents -- aka [D3.js](https://d3js.org/).
-This directory is dedicated to fiddles involving my exploration of this framework.
+This collection is dedicated to pen involving my exploration of this framework.
 As a starting point, I will work through the examples outlined by Nick Qi Zhu in the book **Data Visualization with D3.js Cookbook**.
 The [source code](https://github.com/NickQiZhu/d3-cookbook) from this book is sub-moduled in the [libs/d3-cookbook](libs/d3-cookbook) directory.
 To pull-down this secondary code base, simply run "git submodule update" command.
 Finally, the links listed below are taken from the aforementioned